Thirthamk/Calculator-Project/README.md

 # Calculator-Project
-A calculator created using JavaScript and HTML/SCSS.
+A calculator created using JavaScript, HTML and SCSS.

 # HTML/SCSS
 Create a calculator to be rendered to the html page